 The hands are particularly vulnerable to cracking and bleeding because of the joints and folds between the fingers.

-In addition, routine daily tasks and personal care involving soap and cleaning products can lead to swelling or itchiness.
+In addition, routine daily tasks and personal care tasks involving soap and cleaning products can lead to swelling or itchiness.

-Palmoplantar psoriasis also affects the feet.
-So, a person may experience symptoms there, too.
+Palmoplantar psoriasis also affects the feet, so a person may experience symptoms there too.

 Psoriasis is a chronic inflammatory disorder that affects the skin.
 Some believe it is an autoimmune condition.